 The laboratories of HST support research as well as teaching, and the physical dimensions of objects in the laboratories span from micrometers (the cell) to several meters (human run).

 Siemens Foundation has awarded grants to four student groups from Aalborg University.
 Three of these groups were from School of Medicine and Health, supervised by researchers from Department of Health Science and Technology.

 Official opening of CNAP in March

-Center for Biomedical Engineering in Human Neuroplasticity and Pain, CNAP, will be officially opened Wednesday 25 March 2015.
+Center for Neuroplasticity and Pain (CNAP), will be officially opened Wednesday 25 March 2015.
 The new Center of Excellence supported by the Danish National Research Foundation will investigate how an inappropriately flexible central nervous system can be responsible for the long-lasting or chronic pain that affects one in five adults in Denmark.
 A substantial goal that if met can turn the understanding of the pain system on its head and improve treatment.

 Mothers dropping diabetes control

 Mothers who have suffered from gestational diabetes fail to attend diabetes control every second year after their pregnancy, despite the fact that their risk of developing diabetes is seven times bigger than the risk of other women.
 This has been shown in a research project conducted by two graduates from the AAU education in Public Health.

 1 February 2015, the following new appointments have started:

 Line Rosenkilde Berg Ullits Christensen